 The ATP Lyon Open is a tennis tournament that is played on outdoor clay courts in Lyon, France.

-The tournament is also known as the Open Parc Auvergne-Rhone-Alpes Lyon and is a warm up tournament ahead of the French Open in Paris, France.
+The tournament is also known as the Open Parc Auvergne-Rhone-Alpes Lyon and is used by players as a warm up tournament ahead of the French Open in Paris, France.

 2023 ATP Lyon Open